thinktecture/relayserver/docs/configuration.md

 ```
 {
     "RelayServer": {
-      // Default request expiration, Timespan, defaults to 10 seconds
-      // Defines how long a request is kept in the system without expiring.
-      "DefaultRequestExpiration": "00:00:10",

       // Enable connector transport shortcut, Boolean, defaults to false
       // When enabled, a request can be send directly to a connector
       "EnableConnectorTransportShortcut": false,